aimee-mcneil-melville/ToDo-Full-Stack/packages/knex-todo-cli/README.md

   What data type should we use to store our new field(s)?
   </details>

-- [ ] Fill in the `.down` function in your migration.
+- [ ] Fill in the `down` function in your migration.
 It should undo the changes made in the `.up` function

 - [ ] Run and check the migration, and re-run the seeds
   <details style="padding-left: 2em">